toitware/protoc-gen-toit/README.md

 ### `constructor_initializers` (default 0)

-if set each generated class constructor will have flags to initialize the object fields.
+if set to `1` each generated class constructor will have flags to initialize the object fields.

 see `examples/helloworld`.